ple1n/offdict/README.md

 - Complete support for 'lookup by copy' and 'lookup by selection'
     - Wayland.
 Upstream dependecies are not yet working
     - https://github.com/bugaevc/wl-clipboard works
-- Lookup by cursor pointing ?
+- Lookup by cursor pointing?
     - Embed it in other applications